 The evolution of SUTRA began with “on the job” training, or at least, this is how I describe it now!
 I then launched SUTRA and took my new business on the road, using the “pop up shop” model of “friends-helping-friends.”
 I set up a day-long "fair trade boutique", and donated a portion of the proceeds to a worthwhile cause designated by the hostess.

 When I grew weary of hauling a van-load of statues, stone carvings, quilts, and prayer flags all over the Midwest, a miracle happened.
 On a drive down the Mississippi River, I pulled off I-90 to stop for a break, and saw a sign “House for Sale”.
 Intrigued, I said, “Let’s check it out,” even though I wasn’t looking to buy.

 There have been missteps and successes, but mainly a wide array of sisters who came forth to lend a hand just when I needed it most!
-A retired interior designer, an old friend with painting and “infrastructure” skills, a couple of millennials determined to haul me into the 21st century, and a whole host of others who guided me, advised me, purchased from me, and now, are teaching me new skills!
+A retired interior designer, an old friend with painting and “infrastructure” skills, a couple of millennials determined to haul me into the 21st century, and a whole host of others guided and advised me, purchased from me, and now, are teaching me new skills!

 SUTRA global imports, the retail shop in a renovated barn, closed its doors Saturday October 28, 2017, for the season, or we wondered, would it be for good?
 It appears we are not finished supporting artisans in Asia, either, as we continued purchasing fair trade textiles this past winter of 2018 !
 We are opening the shop this summer of 2019 with monthly "pop-up shops" held the third weekend of the month right at SUTRA.
 The shop is also open during workshops, as well as launching our 2018 season on World Fair Trade Day, May 12.
 Hope to see you this summer!

 Sign up for our newsletter on the Home page and we'll keep you posted!